dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 mutating mcp servers is the same as just creating a new one and switching - they have no state themselves, the repos hold the state.

 a dynamic mcp server is one that can switch out what it is bound to by having multiple mcp servers inside it, each bound narrowly.
+It could have a special tool call that creates new ones - that routes straight to the host.
+This is the one updispatch to the host infrastructure.
+It replaces dispatch, or even the use artifact thing, since the napps are specified.

 So it can be configured to have tool calls to multiple different scopes.